HISTORY OF TECHNOLOGY

 I am very active in the History of Technology community and am a member of the Society for the History of Technology and the Canadian Society for the History and Philosophy of Science.
 I am also a follower of the Consortium for the History of Science, Technology and Medicine.

 I chair the IEEE History Committee, the IEEE Canada History Committee, and the IEEE Vehicular Technology History Committee.
-I am a member of the IEEE Antennas and Propagation Historey Committee, member abnd past chair of the IEEE Communications History Committee, and member of the Engineering Institute of Canada's History and Archives Committee.
+I am a member of the IEEE Antennas and Propagation History Committee, a member and past chair of the IEEE Communications History Committee, and a member of the Engineering Institute of Canada's History and Archives Committee.

 I am a member of the IEEE Canadian Foundation and an ex officio director of the IEEE Foundation.